markysoft/state-change-spike/README.md

 - Checks that only one row has been added
 - Runs the SP again, demonstrating no rows are added on a re-run
 - Validates the updated records have the expected values
+- Sets the values back to the original state to ensure the state change is tracking changes, not unique states

 ## SQL commands to demonstrate status tracking